HughP/MLKA/README.md

 Keyboards with single finger keys (SFK) |  Keyboards with Multi-finger keys (MFK)
 Keyboards with single-character key (SCK) |  Keyboards with Multi-character keys (MCK)

-While the above table is aranged by Multible and Single dynamics, the simularity is more often the following:
+While the above table is arranged by Multiple and Single dynamics, the similarity is more often the following:

 Mobile |  Computer
 ----|------
 Keyboards with Multi-character keys (MCK) | Keyboards with single-character key (SCK) Keyboards with single finger keys (SFK) | Keyboards with Multi-finger keys (MFK)

-Looking at the problem like this previous authors have described the problem space as button arangments which prevent there from being as many buttons as needed characters. _ As is the case with mobile phones (MCK)_ and then some of those users choose to use a single finger to do text input (SFK).
+Looking at the problem like this previous authors have described the problem space as button arrangements which prevent there from being as many buttons as needed characters. _ As is the case with mobile phones (MCK)_ and then some of those users choose to use a single finger to do text input (SFK).

-The second class of keyboard layouts is assumed to be that every character recives a unique key (SCK).
-And then that users use an ISO, JIS, or ANSI keyboard layout to do text input in a (MFK) enviroment.
+The second class of keyboard layouts is assumed to be that every character receives a unique key (SCK).
+And then that users use an ISO, JIS, or ANSI keyboard layout to do text input in a (MFK) environment.

 >However, this typology is a bit problematic for two use cases:
 >